 If you’ve watched the show Tidying Up but you have yet taken action, now is the time.
 You don’t have to take on the whole house, but at least Marie Kondo the heck out of everyone’s wardrobe!
 Go through your closets and donate everything that doesn’t bring you joy.
 When making the decision of what to keep or give away, I like to ask myself, “Is this item of clothing something I want to bring into my future?
 Does this item represent the person I want to be?”
 If the answer is no, give it away.
 Go through your children’s clothes and get rid of anything they don’t like to wear (even if you love it) or that doesn’t fit them anymore.

 2. Donate or throw away old or unused toys

 Toys are the greatest source of chaos and clutter when you have kids in the house.
 Giving your kids a more narrow selection of toys not only helps with the mess but it helps your children feel less overwhelmed by options during playtime.
 Go through all your children’s toys and throw away anything that is missing pieces or broken.
 Donate any toys that your children don’t use or want anymore.
 If your children are older and can help you make decisions, include them in the process.
 If your children are younger, maybe wait until nap time to avoid any drama.

 3. Purge old beauty and personal care products

 How long has it been since you went through your bathroom drawers and cabinets?
 Now is a great time to ransack your bathroom and throw anyway products that are old, unused, or expired.
 This includes your makeup stash.
-Purge any old beauty products or makeup brushes that you don’t use — or let’s say maybe you do use but probably shouldn’t.
+Purge any old beauty products or makeup brushes that you don’t use — or for safety reasons probably shouldn’t use.

 4. Feng Shui the bedrooms